The agenda for the Lib Dem federal conference coming up in Bournemouth, the first with Jo Swinson as party leader, is now out.

 - p.41 lines 29-32: yes that’s me at work, hoping to follow up my previous triumph.

-Keep up with news about elections by email
+Keep up with news about Lib Dem conference

-If you’d like to be notified by email when new posts about how are how our elections are run appear on this blog, just sign up here.
+If you’d like to be notified by email when further posts about Liberal Democrat conference appear on this blog, just sign up here.
 (Note: if you’re already signed up for a daily email alert with all my new blog posts, then there’s no need to sign up for these alerts too as the stories will also be in the full daily digest.)